Call Today to Get Started With Your Visa!

 15+ Years of High Success Rates

-The T visa is a temporary non-immigrant visa that allows victims of human trafficking to enter and stay in the United States in order to protect the victim and provide law enforcement agencies a greater opportunity to detect, investigate, and prosecute human trafficking.
+The T visa is a temporary non-immigrant visa that allows victims of human trafficking to enter and stay in the United States in order to protect the victim and provide law enforcement agencies with a greater opportunity to detect, investigate, and prosecute human trafficking.

 Who Qualifies for the T Visa?